vojbar/vojbar/README.md

 - ⚡ Playing drums and hitting the gym once in a while

 ### 🏆 Recent achievements
+- 2025 Developer at Harbour University (Barcelona) – Designed and developed an event-focused application as part of a university project during a hackathon organized in collaboration with Barcelona.
 - 2023 **Collaboration with [Catus AirSoft](https://www.catus-airsoft.cz/)** - Web development and technical support
 - 2022 **Developer on the Discord server [Duklock](https://discord.gg/vwj9WSgFbW)** - Development of community tools
 - 2021 **Developer on the Discord server [Selassie](https://discord.gg/4y2VqGpzfE)** - Development of community tools